HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ![HCL DXclient Architecture diagram](../../../images/HCLDXClient_Architecture_Diagram.png)

-## Installing DXClient using the container package from HCL Software portal.
+## Installing DXClient using the container package from HCL Software portal

 The container package provides a fully packaged OCI-compliant container that contains everything to successfully run DXClient.
 You may use any container runtime that implements OCI Runtime Specification (for example, Docker or Podman).